Application Process

 Transcripts

 All official academic records including degree and certificate programs, English language programs, and incomplete coursework/degrees from all previously attended colleges and universities must be sent directly to SOPHAS for verification.
-Applicants with Canadian transcripts from non-English institutions should follow the international transcript instructions below.

 All applicants will be reviewed and considered by the Admissions Committee.
-There are no established minimum requirements, but the recommended minimum cumulative GPA of all college coursework is 3.0 for graduate and doctoral applicants, 3.3 for Accelerated MPH applicants, and 3.5 in public health coursework for 4+1 BSPH MPH/MSPH applicants.
+There are no established minimum requirements, but the recommended minimum cumulative GPA of all college coursework is 3.0 for graduate and doctoral applicants, 3.3 for Accelerated MPH applicants, and 3.5 in public health coursework for 4+1 MPH/MSPH applicants.
 Academic performance in specific courses may also predict success in required public health courses.
 Applicants may be admitted with a cumulative GPA lower than 3.0 if the Admissions Committee determines that there is strong evidence of scholarly excellence from other aspects of the application to recommend acceptance (e.g., public health focus, community service, research experience, publication record, advanced degree, reputation of the training program, strong GRE performance).
 The average GPA of accepted applicants is 3.4.

 Applicants may print Official Transcript Request Form(s) through the online application.
 Official transcripts must be sent from the Registrar directly to SOPHAS.
 Photocopies of official transcripts or unofficial records will not be accepted.